Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 # Preamble

 If you're reading this, you have probably been intrigued by the lower resolution VHF imager that you can (or even have) received yourself.
 Well, you're in for a ride!
-The L band is relatively easy to receive thanks to commercial solutions existing for the equipment, while it's been deprecated by most LEO satellites, it still offers a lot of interesting data; particularily geostationary satellites.
+The L band is relatively easy to receive thanks to commercial solutions existing for the equipment, while it's been deprecated by most LEO satellites, it still offers a lot of interesting data; particularly geostationary satellites.
 This guide will cover both.
 You can expect resolutions of roughly 1 km/px in the majority of this band.
-This guide will defintively describe the reception of the **L satellite band (~1.7 GHz)** when it comes to weather satellites.
+This guide will definitively describe the reception of the **L satellite band (~1.7 GHz)** when it comes to weather satellites.

 **This guide assumes you have read the [VHF guide](TODO) already, won't repeat some more basic concepts.**

 There will be sample imagery next to every satellite series, you can view the raw tree along with credits [here](https://cpt-dingus.cc/static/sat-images).
-If an image doesn' have credit, I received it myself.
+If an image doesn't have credit, I received it myself.
 > This is still WIP!
 Dead links and incomplete lists are both possible while I set this up.

 # Introduction